 The Recreation Therapy Practicum program at Mohawk College is guided by the Ministry of Education’s vocational standards for Recreation Therapy in Ontario, the Essential Employability Skills that guide College education in the province of Ontario and external standards of practice for Therapeutic Recreation in Ontario through professional organizations such as TRO (Therapeutic Recreation Ontario) and APO (Activity Professionals of Ontario).

 Practicum is a non-paid work experience with a college approved agency.
 The practicum experience is designed to benefit both the practitioner and the organization.
-The onsite supervisor trains and mentors the student into the field.
+The onsite preceptor trains and mentors the student into the field.
 The student provides enthusiasm, new ideas, energy and the inquiring mind of a willing developing practitioner.
 The mentor-practitioner exchange contributes to the growth and development of both a new generation of professionals and the profession itself (Inglish, 2009).

 Mohawk RT Intensive Program: